 4. Interaction With Customers

 No follow-ups or customer satisfaction surveys.
 Send follow-up emails or text messages, asking customers to assess their user experience.
 It won't take too much of their time and give you valuable information both about your IVR menu and customer support as a whole.
 Moreover, it will show that your company really cares about service quality.

 No personalization.
 Every customer deals with the same menus and messages, no matter what interactions with the company they had before.
 It may become an unpleasant experience not only for them but for your agents as well.
-Your employees have to deal with various people, including those who just want to spam or to vent out.
-As a rule, such persons are added to the blacklist and later the IVR filters their contacts out, not connecting them with live agents.
+Your employees have to deal with various people, including those who just want to spam or vent out.
+As a rule, such persons are added to the blacklist and later the Interactive Voice Response System filters their contacts out, not connecting them with live agents.
 As for existing customers, personalization of the IVR menu allows them to listen only to the information they may be interested in.
-For example, if your customer is from San-Francisco they are unlikely to be interested in your promotion actions in New York City and vice versa.
+For example, if your customer is from San Francisco they are unlikely to be interested in your promotion actions in New York City and vice versa.

 Redirecting customers to your website.
 If a person tries to solve their issue through a phone call, it means that it is more convenient for them.
 So asking them to visit your site for more information isn’t the best solution.

 Everything changes and your business changes as well.
 You have to regularly update your IVR menu, removing all outdated information (business hours, promotions, etc), adding or removing some options if necessary.